25 Day Grand Explorer

 Maybe enjoy a whale-watching cruise or flight before continuing south onto the Banks Peninsula, known for its stunning scenery and amazing wildlife.
 Your stay is in the quaint village of Akaroa, home to the early French settlers of the 1840s.
 (2 nights)

 This afternoon is at your leisure.
-You may wish to take a visit to New Zealand’s oldest brewery for an entertaining and enlightening heritage tour, and guided Tours of Larnach Castle and the stately home of Olveston House.
+You may wish to take a visit to New Zealand’s oldest brewery for an entertaining and enlightening heritage tour, or book a guided tour of Larnach Castle and the stately home of Olveston House.

 Travel today through the historic goldfields of Central Otago to Queenstown, a beautiful alpine resort and regarded as one of New Zealand’s premier holiday destinations.
 (3 nights)

 Your day tour coach follows the southern arm of Lake Wakitipu to Lumsden, and onward to Lake Te Anau.
-The scenery changes dramatically from tussock covered grasslands to glacier hewn valleys as you enter the Eglington Valley and travel through the breath taking man made Homer Tunnel to reach Milford Sound.
-Enjoy a cruise on this world famous fiord, dominated by Mitre Peak and the cascading Bowen Falls.
-On completion you will return to Queenstown by coach.
-An optional return scenic flight to Queenstown is available (own expense).
-(L)
+The scenery changes dramatically from tussock covered grasslands to glacier hewn valleys as you enter the Eglington Valley and travel through the breathtaking man made Homer Tunnel to reach Milford Sound.

-Sadly, your holiday is at an end and you will be transferred to Christchurch airport today for your onward flight.
+Sadly, your holiday is at an end and you will return your car and depart Christchurch airport today for your onward flight.
 Here, we bid you a fond farewell and hope you leave with many happy memories of your stay in Aotearoa, New Zealand.

 There are 73 reviews of this tour from past clients of Relaxing Journeys, averaging 4.8 out of 5.

-With two & three night stopovers in the Bay of Islands, Coromandel, Rotorua, Napier, Nelson, Franz Josef, Akaroa, Dunedin & Queenstown, this self driv...
+With stopovers in the Bay of Islands, Coromandel, Rotorua, Napier, Nelson, Franz Josef, Akaroa, Dunedin and Queenstown, this self-drive holiday will s...
 Read More

 Upgrade this tour by adding one of our carefully selected optional tours & activities or go ahead and request a quote to guarantee your spot.